Talgo AVRIL: Technical issues

 Since the day of entry into service, the train has suffered numerous incidents, including power failures and software issues.
 On 5 August 2024, an Avlo train with 494 passengers was delayed for two hours in the Madrid Chamartín-Atocha tunnel due to a power failure.
 Interior temperatures rose to 40 °C, with passengers breaking windows for ventilation.
 Renfe issued an apology and blamed Talgo for the issues with the trains.

 On 1 January 2025, the trains failed to start due to a software issue in the battery charging system, where it did not recognise the change in year.
 The issue was resolved the following day.

 In July 2025, routine inspections uncovered cracks in the motor bogie of a power car on an Avlo train operating Madrid–Barcelona services.
 All five trains used for the service were withdrawn from operation.
 A lack of available spare parts led to the deployment of Class 102 and 103 trains as substitutes.
 Drivers reported experiencing vibrations and irregular movements at speeds up to 310 km/h.
 On 25 July 2025, a speed limit of 250 km/h was imposed on a 190 km section of the route for the Class 106 trains from Madrid-Atocha to a point near Calatayud.
+By September 2025, due to ongoing reliability issues, Renfe permanently withdrew the Avlo S106 fleet from the Madrid–Barcelona corridor on 8 September 2025, replacing the service entirely with Siemens built Class 103 AVE trains.

+Persistent technical and signalling incompatibilities between the Class 106 and France's LGV Sud-Est bottlenecked the fleet's international certification.
+Unable to establish a stable timeline for French approval, Renfe officially cancelled its framework agreement with SNCF Réseau in April 2026, handing back its reserved train paths and indefinitely suspending its planned high-speed services to Paris.